wofsauge/IsaacDocs/docs/EntityFamiliar.md

 ### Shoot () {: aria-label='Functions' }
 [ ](#){: .alldlc .tooltip .badge }
 #### void Shoot ( ) {: .copyable aria-label='Functions' }
-When called in POST_FAMILIAR_UPDATE, appears to perfectly mimic Brother Bobby.
+When called in POST_FAMILIAR_UPDATE on a custom familiar, appears to handle everything for a basic shooting familiar.
 This includes handling animations, firing tears, and synergies.

 ## Variables
 ### Coins {: aria-label='Variables' }